 - The practice SOP should also include:

-- Responsibilities within the practice team
+- Responsibilities within the practice team.

-- Validation by PCT organisation and date
+- Validation by clinical commissioning group (CCG) and date.

-- Review period, eg one, two or three years
+- Review period - eg, one, two or three years.

-- Lead author and named people contributing to the SOP
+- Lead author and named people contributing to the SOP.

 Prescriptions for Controlled Drugs